objectbox/objectbox-dart-performance/README.md

 ## Running

 Make sure to run the app in release mode to avoid any performance penalties from debug mode.
+(Note: release mode is not supported on the iOS simulator, a real device is required.)

 To run in release mode with Android Studio connect a device or start an emulator, then Run > Flutter Run 'main.dart' in Release Mode.